-We are subject to numerous laws and regulations that address cybersecurity, information security, privacy and data privacy is evolving.
+We operate in the regulatory environment in which the protection of cybersecurity, information security and data privacy is evolving.
 We are subject to numerous laws and regulations that address cybersecurity, information security, privacy and data protection in various jurisdictions.
 In particular, on June 10, 2021, the Standing Committee of the National People's Congress of China promulgated the Data Security Law, which took effect in September 2021.
 The Data Security Law sets forth data security and privacy related compliance obligations of entities and individuals carrying out data related activities.
 The Data Security Law also introduces a data classification and layered protection system based on the importance of data and the degree of impact on national security, public interests or legitimate rights and interests of individuals or organizations if such data is tampered with, destroyed, leaked or illegally acquired or used.
 In addition, the Data Security Law provides a national security review procedure for data activities that may affect national security, and imposes export restrictions on certain data and information.